 The waterfalls coming off of the 156-foot high mountains form a pool where a variety of flora thrive.
 The scale of these mountains is really something that is difficult to properly “feel” through photos, but you absolutely feel it as you walk under them.

-There are also some aquatic creatures that pose a risk if you’re a small, flying creature, but pose little risk outside of maybe hitting you with a stream of water if you’re a human.
+There are also some Pluropoda Saggitaria that pose a risk if you’re a small, flying creature, but pose little risk outside of maybe hitting you with a stream of water if you’re a human.

 As we were leaving the land for the evening, we were lucky enough to see some of the same plants we spotted earlier, come alive as night fell.